AdobeDocs/marketo.en/help/sky/copy-labels-from-original-to-clone.md

 ---
-Title: copy-labels-from-original-to-clone
+title: copy-labels-from-original-to-clone
-Description: Copy Labels from Original to Clone
+description: Copy Labels from Original to Clone
 ---

 # Copy Labels from Original to Clone